 Our patient registry is hosted through CoRDS, a centralized international patient registry for all rare diseases.
 The goal of the CoRDS registry is to connect as many patients and researchers as possible to help advance treatments and cures for rare diseases.
 The CoRDS registry is free for patients to enroll and for researchers to access.
 CoRDS is part of Sanford Research, a not-for-profit research institution, based in Sioux Falls, SD.

 For more information about CoRDS, please go to http://www.sanfordresearch.org/specialprograms/cords/aboutcords/

 Informational and How-to Videos on Patient Registry

 Completing the Questionnaire

 Chiseko Ikenaga of Washington University at St. Louis recently studied our patient registry and concluded that "The Cure VCP Disease Patient Registry is useful for deepening the understanding of patient daily life."
-Her paper has been published in the Orphanet Journal of Rare Diseases.
-We deeply appreciate the work that she does in helping us develop appropriate clinical outcome measures. https://ojrd.biomedcentral.com/articles/10.1186/s13023-020-01551-0
+Published in the Orphanet Journal of Rare Diseases, this research has helped in the development of the standard of care, patient-centered research, and clinical trial design. https://ojrd.biomedcentral.com/articles/10.1186/s13023-020-01551-0